Active Ambassadors

 null

-On March 9th, 1968, Jacobs was with the lead companies off his South Vietnamese battalion as they searched for the Vietcong.
-Suddenly, a large enemy force, hidden in bunkers only fifty yards away, opened fire with mortars, rifles, and machine guns.
+On March 9, 1968, Jacobs was with the lead companies off his South Vietnamese battalion as they searched for the Vietcong.
+Suddenly a large enemy force hidden in bunkers only 50 yards away opened fire with mortars, rifles and machine guns.
 With no place to hide, many South Vietnamese soldiers were killed or wounded in the first few seconds.
-A mortar round that landed just a few feet away sent shrapnel tearing through the top of Jacob’s head.
+A mortar round that landed just a few feet away sent shrapnel tearing through the top of Jacobs’ head.
 Most of the bones in his face were broken, and he could see out of only one eye.
 He tried calling in air strikes, but the intense enemy ground fire drove off the U. S. fighters.
 Shortly afterward, the lead company commander was badly wounded, and the South Vietnamese troops began to panic.
 Jacobs assessed the situation and realized that if someone didn’t act quickly, everyone would be killed.
 The words of Hillel, the great Jewish philosopher, jumped into his mind: If I am only for myself, what am I?
 And if not now, when?

 Year Recognized: 2010